BrendanCReidy/Java-ML-Framework/README.md

 ## Methods:

 - setActivationFunction(ActivationFunction aFunction) // (Default: Sigmoid) Sets the activation function for the network (Note: every layer uses the same activation)
-- setConsoleOutput(boolean aValue) // (Default: false) if true will output the costs after each epoch
+- setConsoleOutput(boolean aValue) // (Default: false) if true will output the cost after each epoch
 - setLearningRate(double aRate) // (Default: 0.1) Sets the learning rate of the network
 - setTrainingData(Matrix2D aData) // Sets the training data for the network
 - setTrainingSubset(Matrix2D aData) // Sets the training subset data for the network